neilbrown/edlib/README.md

 reference to hold an auxiliary data structure which is linked in to all of the lists.
 Every document-display pane owns a point.
 This point is usually where changes to the document happen.
-When the notification mechanism mentioned earlier tells other panes of a chance to the document, the point where the change happened is also reported.
+When the notification mechanism mentioned earlier tells other panes of a change to the document, the point where the change happened is also reported.
 From this point it is easy to find and update nearby marks of any mark-group.